wvsandwijk/testrepo/Docs/Enable-HPiLOFIPS.md

 Enter Password for 1.4.217.131: ************
 Enter Password for 1.4.217.187: ************
 Enter Password for 1.4.209.53: ************

-IP                      : 1.4.217.131
-HOSTNAME                : iloqwc.company.net
-STATUS_TYPE             : OK
-STATUS_MESSAGE          : OK
-SERVER_POWER_ON_MINUTES : 304310

-IP                      : 1.4.217.187
-HOSTNAME                : ilo.company.net
-STATUS_TYPE             : OK
-STATUS_MESSAGE          : OK
-SERVER_POWER_ON_MINUTES : 249848

-IP                      : 1.4.209.53
-HOSTNAME                : ilomxq.company.net
-STATUS_TYPE             : OK
-STATUS_MESSAGE          : OK
-SERVER_POWER_ON_MINUTES : 385465
 ```

-This command shows a basic usage scenario where only the cmdlet name is entered.
+This example shows a basic usage scenario where only the cmdlet name is entered.
 You are asked if the same credentials are to be used for multiple input servers or if separate credentials have to be collected for each server.
 Then you are asked if the same values for parameters are to be passed to the cmdlets or separate parameters are going to be used for each server.
-A list of iLO details is passed to the cmdlet in the form of PowerShell object or list of PowerShell objects or list of IP addresses of the iLO.
+A list of iLO details is passed to the cmdlet in the form of PowerShell object or list of PowerShell objects or list of IP addresses of the iLO..

 ### EXAMPLE 2
 ```
-PS C:\> Get-HPiLOPowerOnTime -Server $Server
+PS C:\> Enable-HPiLOFIPS -Server $Server

 Username is not provided for the following iLO Server(s):
 1.4.217.131